BOYS AND GIRLS

 - Game Misconduct – a player is out of the game, team will not be short-handed

 - Game Disqualification – A player is out of the game and the next regular scheduled RIIL League game and this disqualification will count toward a season disqualification.
 (Article 6)

-- Any athlete or coach who receives a Game Disqualification penalty from any contest (non-league or league game) at any level (freshman, junior varsity, and varsity) shall be ineligible to participate until she/he sits out the required number of League games including all games in between.
+- Any athlete or coach who receives a Game Disqualification penalty from any contest (non-league or league game) at any level (freshman, junior varsity, and varsity) shall be ineligible to participate until they sit out the required number of League games including all games in between.
 In addition, the athlete or coach must fulfill all other requirements as listed in Article 6 prior to becoming eligible to resume participation.
 Because multiple games can be played on the weekend, schools are responsible to enforce the Game Disqualification penalty when Game Disqualifications occur.